44tl/Cln/CODE_OF_CONDUCT.md

   - Windows internals, PE files, archives, scripts
   - Why certain patterns are suspicious

-AI can help with syntax and boilerplate, but it doesn't understand security context.
-The responsibility is yours.

 ## Reporting

 If you observe violations of this code of conduct, please report them by opening an issue.